When I first met my wife, I asked where she was from. She told me she grew up on a farm near a small town in Southern

 Fifteen years later, that is where we live, outside a little town in Southern Minnesota that is almost in Iowa.

 It is the perfect place.
 Not too country, not too city, it is close enough to town to be on a first name basis with almost everyone but far enough away to be free from the sting of daily gossip.

 The only real disadvantage is being off the grid.

 To make a cell phone call, you have to wander out into a soy bean field then tread around in circles searching for a signal.
 For television you need an antenna so high that the FAA requires you to fit it with red blinking lights.

 But being off the grid has it’s advantages.
 On one hand, life is less regulated.
 You can use old cars as lawn art and let your muse guide your carpentry rather than building codes.

 And nothing elicits more zealotry than septic mound regulations.
 For those of you who don’t know what a septic mound is, think of it as the place where everything goes when you flush.

-The irony is – this hog country – and while our local government fanatically enforces tough regulations on home septic system, they have little to say about the spreading millions of gallons of pig poop on the field next door.
+The irony is – this is hog country – and while our local government fanatically enforces tough regulations on home septic system, they are utterly mum about the practice of spreading millions of gallons of pig poop on the field next door.

 It is a long drive to the county seat and about half of that is gravel.
 So I brewed up a thermos of coffee and spent much of the morning kicking up dust.
 About mid-day, I took my place in a long line of contractors at the permit window.

 Apparently Gladys, the civil servant who issues permits had been on vacation for a month and this being a small county, no one filled in for her, so the line at the permit window was backed up.